-We consent to the use of our report dated April 11, 2024, with respect to the consolidated financial statements of TriSalus Life Sciences, Inc., included herein, and to the reference to our firm under the heading "Experts" in the prospectus.
+We consent to the use of our report dated April 21, 2023, except for Note 2a, as to which the date is December 14, 2023, with respect to the consolidated financial statements of TriSalus Life Sciences, Inc, included herein, and to the reference to our firm under the heading "Experts" in the prospectus.

-/s/ KPMG LLP
+KPMG LLP

-Denver, Colorado April 16, 2024
+Denver, Colorado December 14, 2023

-KPMG LLP, a Delaware limited liability partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+KPMG LLP, a Delaware limited liability partnership and a member firm of the KPMG global organization of independent member firms affiliated with VPMC international liability of polyton English personal liability of properties.